Callout on Massive Artists disparity at Congrès Mondial Acadien 2024

 With substantive changes to address these inequities, CMA 2024 can live up to its promise as an inclusive, embracing cultural celebration for the entire southwest Nova Scotia community.
 Leadership decisions and practices will be reassessed to uphold the event's mission and legacy.
 Otherwise, the Acadian World Congress may reinforce the divides and marginalization it aims to overcome.

-The French version is even more telling
+The French version is even more telling.

 And is facing a completely insular Bell media owned and operated Francophobic Halifax centric CTV Atlantic.ca operating with the benediction of a a honky Tim Houston provincial government on the same page Where every night there are representations of Women, Blacks, Mik`maq and every ethnic group that immigrated to Nova scotia, but never any representation of French Acadian culture except for the brief politically correct mention on August 15th, is a province that is conservative backward thinking prudes.